Effyiex/DotNetGameEngine/README.md

 # DotNetGameEngine (Deprecated)
-A Simple Game Engine in C# and DotNet
+A Simple Game Engine in C# and DotNet... very old and probably not functional